 There was the traditional parade through the Canyon of Heroes in lower Manhattan.
 A million people showed up, and Hal Steinbrenner spoke at City Hall.

 The New York Yankees have won 40 pennants.
 They have won the World Series 27 times.
 The St. Louis Cardinals are second with 11.
+The Red Sox are third with 9.

 Who are the New York Yankees?
 Who comprises a baseball club, or a franchise, as it is called?
-It is the organization---the owners.
+It is the organization, the owners.
 Players come and go.
 Dynasties come and go.
 Even owners come and go over the long haul.
 Since 1973, the Steinbrenner family has been the Yankees!

-I made observations about baseball in general:
+I made observations about baseball:

 2 You cannot leave men on base, especially runners in scoring position.
-If you get a man to third with less than two outs, you have to score.
+If you get a man to third with less than 2 outs, you have to score.
 Nor can a team hit into 2 and 3 double plays in a game and expect to win.

 8 Economics cannot be ignored.
 Million, even billions of dollars are paid to baseball players and athletes in general.